 Annuity or Life Insurance Policyholder?
 Find Out What You Can Do

-In light of these allegations, attorneys are now speaking to people who hold annuities or whole life insurance policies to help them determine whether they’ve fallen victim to the reinsurance scheme.
-If you own one of these financial products, get in touch with us today by filling out the form on this page.
-One of the attorneys we work with may then reach out to you directly to explain more about how a class action lawsuit could help you.
-It doesn’t cost anything to speak with a lawyer and you’re not obligated to take legal action if you don’t want to.
+In light of these allegations, attorneys are speaking to people who hold annuities or whole life insurance policies to help them determine whether they’ve fallen victim to the reinsurance scheme.
+If you own one of these financial products, we encourage you to speak with an attorney in your area.
+It doesn’t typically cost anything to speak with a lawyer and you’re not obligated to take legal action if you don’t want to.